trustcrypto/documentation-theme-jekyll/pages/mydoc/upgradeguide.md

 {% include note.html content="If you are a new OnlyKey user skip this section and head over to the [User's Guide](https://docs.crp.to/usersguide.html#onlykey-setup) to get started." %}

 {% include warning.html content="This firmware release adds support for FIDO2 (WebAuthn), this has been developed as a replacement for FIDO U2F.
-This requires re-registering your security keys (U2F Keys).
+If you are upgrading from Beta7 or earlier firmware this requires re-registering your security keys (U2F Keys).
 To do this ensure that the sites where OnlyKey has been registered as a U2F security key have an alternate method of two-factor authentication enabled.
 After upgrading login and re-register OnlyKey as a security key on these sites." %}

 {% include callout.html content="**Backup OnlyKey** - It is always a good idea to create a backup prior to upgrading.
 Do this by going to the Backup/Restore tab in the OnlyKey app.
 Ensure you have a copy of your backup key/passphrase ([User Guide Backup Instructions here](https://docs.crp.to/usersguide.html#secure-encrypted-backup-anywhere))." type="default" %}